Thi-ZK/easy-consent/README.md

 It also works with most browsers and with no changes in the original from IE 9 above.

 It is also responsive for any device size.

+Is also has a version with cookie scanning, but it is still being made.

+<script src="https://easy-consent.herokuapp.com/modal_request/modal?domain=<your domain>&lang=en"></script>